ebarkie/aprs/USAGE.md

 ```go
 func (a Address) Bytes() []byte
 ```
-Bytes converts an Address into its TNC byte representation.
+Bytes returns the Address in AX.25 byte format.

 #### func (*Address) FromBytes

 ```go
 func (a *Address) FromBytes(addr []byte) error
 ```
-FromBytes converts a TNC byte address into an Address.
+FromBytes sets the Address from an AX.25 byte slice.

 #### func (*Address) FromString

 ```go
 func (a *Address) FromString(addr string) (err error)
 ```
-FromString converts a text address into an Address.
+FromString sets the Address from a string.

 #### func (Address) String

 ```go
 func (a Address) String() (addr string)
 ```
-String converts an Address into its text representation.
+String returns the Address as a string.

 #### type Frame